boromir674/konstantinoslampridis.io/README.md

 - Theming should be supported.
 - Should be implemented so that the client code does not care about providing styling information (except for an optional `Theme`).
+- the usually accept a `props.data` value usually text data to be used in rendering
+-
 See for example the [PersonalInfo Component](src/Components/PersonalInfo.tsx), which uses `@emotion/styled` to define the `Component Styling`.

+### Component Arrangements based on Screen Size (aka media queries)
+The default view is for big screens and is a grid of TopheaderPane, leftSidePane, RightMainPane and BottomFooterPane

+All the Panes should be rendered inside a Component with the `View` name as indicator.

 # Dev